wiicode/cybersecurity-framework/bronze-controls/designing-controls/identity-and-access-management.md

 # Operational technology (OT)

-In organisations that manage Operational Technology (OT) - such as industrial control systems in the energy sector - we recommend that:
+In organizations that manage Operational Technology (OT) - such as industrial control systems in the energy sector - we recommend that:

 - OT is not administered from an enterprise IT estate.
 As discussed earlier, this is considered “browse up,” and means that the integrity of your OT systems would be only as good as that of your IT estate.